zgoad1/PugG/README.md

 *Save the daytime bit for later.
 For now, focus on the dream level.*
 - Variable height jumping (longer hold = higher jump)
-- restarting from checkpoint [in progress by Aaron]
-- level timer that restarts the level when out [in progress by Matthew]
-- daytime level [in progress by Vincent]
+- daytime level / Pug Point shop [in progress by Vincent]
-- one of the daytime minigames (frisbee, tennis ball, or soap) [in progress by Vincent]
+- Bath minigame implementation [in progress by Vincent]
 - finalized level design for level 1 [everyone should work together on this]
+- Rough draft levels 2 and 3
+-
 - implement the real art [in progress by Zac]

 - (level layout randomization or semi-randomization)

 ***Art***
-- tile sets for house (background & foreground) [in progress by Sam]
+- Ground tiles (carpet etc.) [in progress by Sam]
 - random items to put on shelf platforms as decoration (vases, flowers, cups, etc.)
-- see the list posted on Discord

 *( ) means optional goal, may become mandatory for next meeting*